MetaState: Persistent Working Memory Enhances

 Abstract

 Discrete diffusion language models (dLLMs) generate text by iteratively denoising a masked sequence.
-Compared with autoregressive models, this paradigm naturally supports parallel decoding, bidirectional context, and flexible generation patterns.
-However, standard dLLMs condition each denoising step only on the current hard-masked sequence, while intermediate continuous representations are discarded after sampling and remasking.
-We refer to this bottleneck as the Information Island problem.
-It leads to redundant recomputation across steps and can degrade cross-step consistency.
+However, standard dLLMs condition each denoising step solely on the current hard-masked sequence, while intermediate continuous representations are discarded after sampling and remasking.
+We term this bottleneck the Information Island issue: continuous information remains isolated within individual denoising steps and fails to propagate across the trajectory.
+This bottleneck is especially harmful for reasoning, which requires intermediate reasoning state to be preserved and updated across many denoising steps.

-We address this limitation with MetaState, a lightweight recurrent augmentation that equips a frozen dLLM backbone with a persistent, fixed-size working memory that remains independent of sequence length.
-MetaState consists of three trainable modules: a cross-attention Mixer that reads backbone activations into memory slots, a GRU-style Updater that integrates information across denoising steps, and a cross-attention Injector that feeds the updated memory back into backbone activations.
-We train these modules with K-step unrolling to expose them to multi-step denoising dynamics during fine-tuning.
+To address this limitation, we introduce MetaState, a lightweight recurrent augmentation that equips a frozen dLLM backbone with persistent, fixed-size working memory.
+MetaState comprises three modules with a shared time conditioner: a cross-attention Mixer that reads backbone activations into memory slots, a GRU-style Updater that integrates information across steps, and a cross-attention Injector that writes the updated memory back into the backbone.
+We train these modules with a dedicated K-step unrolling pipeline to learn multi-step dynamics.

 Method